 provides a space on campus where students with disability can access assistive technology and other specialist equipment.
+These are quiet spaces that some students with intellectual disability can use.
 Not all Higher Education or VET provider campuses offer these places.